Community Studies Specialist Emeritus

 UC Davis: Dept. Social and Human Sciences

-David Campbell, a political scientist, is associate dean for social/human sciences in the College of Agricultural and Environmental Sciences, University of California, Davis.
-He was appointed associate dean in October 2014.
+David Campbell, a political scientist, is Community Studies Specialist Emeritus in the Department of Human Ecology.
+He retired in July 2019 after serving five years as an associate dean for social/human sciences in the College of Agricultural and Environmental Sciences.

 Campbell was raised in Tennessee and New Jersey, and received a bachelor’s degree (1978) in political science from Westminster College in New Wilmington, Pennsylvania.
 He holds a master’s degree from The Ohio State University (1980) and a doctoral degree from the University of Oregon (1984), both also in political science.